 However, more than 30 human studies now support the safety of saccharin, and the National Institutes of Health no longer consider this sweetener to have the potential to cause cancer.

-The FDA have determined the ADI of saccharin to be 15 mg/kg of body weight, which means that a 60 kg, or 132 lb, person can consume 45 packets of a tabletop sweetener version of it.
+The FDA has determined the ADI of saccharin to be 15 mg/kg of body weight, which means that a 60 kg, or 132 lb, a person can consume 45 packets of a tabletop sweetener version of it.